 To prevent these problems, eat foods high in fiber, such fresh fruits, vegetables and whole grains.
 This can help keep stools soft and bowel movements regular.
 Drinking lots of water and exercising also help.

 Don’t strain during bowel movements.
 Stool softeners that are safe during pregnancy may be helpful.
 Talk to your doctor if you have severe abdominal pain.

 While you may feel hungrier during your pregnancy, your stomach is actually being compressed by your growing baby.
 This can push stomach acid back up into your esophagus, causing heartburn.

-Practice good posture, sleep in a comfortable position with support as needed and avoid lifting heavy objects to help reduce the strain on your back.
+- Avoid lifting heavy objects to help reduce the strain on your back.